 The architect was C. E. Richards, of the firm of Richards, McCarty and Bulford of Columbus, Ohio.
 The local firm of Smith Lumber was awarded the contract, and stone came from the Reitz stone quarries on the west side.
 The “Carnegie” Library opened with a formal ceremony at 7 p.m. on the evening of February 1, 1906.
 Growth was strong and steady.

 During the influenza epidemic of 1918, the library was closed and all books were recalled by order of the Board of Health.
 In the devastating 1937 flood, between 8,000 and 9,000 books were damaged, including a part of the valuable Ohio history collection.
 Floodwaters reached a height of 22 inches on the main floor.

 The library at 1220 Gallia Street has gone through many changes over the years.
 The exterior of the building maintains the beauty of the original architecture.
 When expansion became necessary, additions were constructed in 1971 and 1995.
 Both times the additions blended perfectly with the older portion.
 The second addition provided space for the Audio-Visual and Local History Departments and an expanded area for the Youth Services Department.

 Bookmobile service began in 1938, expanding library services throughout the county.
 The first branch was opened in New Boston in 1941.
-Additional branches in South Webster, Wheelersburg, Lucasville and Northwest provide library services convenient for all Scioto county citizens.
+Additional branches in South Webster, Wheelersburg and Lucasville provide library services convenient for all Scioto county citizens.
 The most recent services added are the Homebound program and the Technology Center.